Skip to content

 Evo

-• Provide a reliable, validated RPC layer across FiveM's client, server, and UI runtimes.
+• Provide a reliable, validated RPC layer across distributed client, server, and UI runtimes.

 • Eliminate runtime bugs using strict schema validation with Zod.

-• Support FiveM-native communication methods with full TypeScript safety.
+• Support contract-driven communication methods with full TypeScript safety.

-• Enable retry logic and timeout handling in unstable or delayed game network conditions.
+• Enable retry logic and timeout handling across distributed runtime conditions.

-• Built for FiveM runtime environments: Supports communication across rc, rs, and ui layers using emitNet, onNet, RegisterNuiCallbackType.
+• Built for distributed runtime environments: Supports communication across client, server, and UI layers with a consistent, contract-driven interface.

 • Contract-driven design: Define RPC methods with Zod schemas and auto-generate fully-typed APIs with runtime validation.